Boy Scouts of America: Good Turns

-From the inception of the Scouting movement, Scouts have been urged to "Do a Good Turn Daily", as it is the slogan for the Boy Scouts of America.
+From the inception of the Scouting movement, Scouts have been urged to "Do a Good Turn Daily", the slogan for Scouting America.
 The first national Good Turn was the promotion of a safe and sane Fourth of July in 1912.
 During World War I, Every Scout to Save a Soldier was a slogan used to motivate children involved in Boy Scouts and Girl Scouts to help sell War savings stamps.
 Scouting for Food is an ongoing annual program begun in 1986 that collects food for local food banks.

 In 1997, the BSA developed Service to America with a commitment to provide 200 million hours of service by youth members by the end of the year 2000.
 As part of Service to America, the BSA provided service projects in conjunction with the National Park Service.
 In October 2003, the Department of the Interior expanded the program with the creation of Take Pride in America, opening service to all Americans.
 Service to America became Good Turn for America in 2004 and expanded to address the problems of hunger, homelessness, and inadequate housing and poor health in conjunction with the Salvation Army, the American Red Cross, Habitat for Humanity, and other organizations.

+Controversies

+On February 1, 2019, the Boy Scouts of America renamed its flagship program, Boy Scouts, to Scouts BSA to reflect its policy change, allowing girls to join separate, all-girl troops.

+On February 18, 2020, the National BSA filed for Chapter 11 bankruptcy protection.
+On November 16, 2020, the National BSA disclosed in their bankruptcy filings that more than 92,000 former Scouts had reported sexual abuse by members of the organization.
+In December 2021, the insurer for the Boy Scouts of America agreed to pay $800 million into the fund for survivors.
+In 2022, the Boy Scouts of America agreed to pay an additional $2.4 billion into the fund as part of a bankruptcy settlement with payments beginning in September 2023.